Aga Khan Library, London

 Visit UCL Explore search tool to discover journals, books, full-text articles, archive material and much more.
 IOE students can also access 17 other UCL libraries, the UCL Student Centre, as well as selected libraries in the area that offer a wide range of resources across all subject disciplines.

 At the IOE Library, librarians and archivists offer support in person, via library skills sessions, and in one-to-ones.
-Online library skills support is also available via LibrarySkills@UCL
+Online library skills support is also available via LibrarySkills@UCL.

-Visit Subject Guides for information about discipline-specific book and journal collections, online resources, other libraries you can use and to contact our Subject Liaison Librarians.
-If you need assistance, visit UCL Library Help pages, which include a live chat service and answers to Frequently Asked Questions.
+Visit our Subject Guides for information about discipline-specific book and journal collections, online resources, other libraries you can use and to contact our Subject Liaison Librarians.
+If you need assistance, visit our UCL Library Help pages, which include a live chat service and answers to Frequently Asked Questions.

 SOAS Library

 The SOAS Library is one of the world’s most important libraries for the study of Asia, Africa and the Middle East, and one of only five National Research Libraries in the UK.
+The library attracts scholars from all over the world to consult its holdings and further their research.
+The Library houses over 1.3 million volumes at the SOAS campus at Russell Square in central London, together with a major collection of archives, manuscripts, rare books and special collections, an expanding Digital Library and a growing network of electronic resources.

 Visit SOAS Library